kagelump/vlog2/README.md

 # Install system dependencies
 brew install python@3.11 ffmpeg

-# Install TVAS (with all features including VLM)
+# Install TVAS with all features
 pip install -e ".[full]"
 ```

-The VLM model (`mlx-community/Qwen3-VL-8B-Instruct-8bit`) will be automatically downloaded from HuggingFace on first use.
+The VLM model (`mlx-community/Qwen3-VL-8B-Instruct-8bit`) will be automatically downloaded from HuggingFace on first use (~6GB).

 ### Install from Source